HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 But where to put this code?

-To listen for all state changes we need to do this once before render of component
+To listen for all state changes we need to do this once before rendering of the component.

 Stencil having `componentWillLoad` hook for that.
-Lets put this in
+Let's put this in.

 ```ts
 componentWillLoad() {